Annual U.S. Ski & Snowboard History Celebration

 Attendance swelled in Sun Valley to 600 people who gathered to celebrate.
 The energy and passionate vibe in Sun Valley was due in large part to those attending the first reunion of the legends of freestyle skiing.

-Both organizations aim to educate, preserve and showcase historic events and individual accomplishments in wintersports.
-ISHA fulfils this mission through its bi-monthly Skiing History magazine, its extensive website (skiinghistory.org) and its annual awards program.
+Both organizations aim to educate, preserve, and showcase historic events and individual accomplishments in skiing and snowboarding.
+ISHA fulfills this mission through its bi-monthly Skiing History magazine, its extensive website (skiinghistory.org), and its annual awards program.
 The Hall of Fame accomplishes a similar goal through its annual induction and its 18,000-square-foot museum located at the birthplace of organized skiing in America – Ishpeming, Michigan.

-In 2016 during preparations for the event in Stowe, VT the name was officially changed to Snowsport History Celebration.
+In 2016 during preparations for the event in Stowe, VT the name was officially changed to Ski & Snowboard History Celebration.
 2017 marks the 40th anniversary of snowboarding.
 With the growing number of historic snowboarding stories and nominations of snowboarders to the Hall of Fame, it was time.
-The U.S. Ski and Snowboard Hall of Fame went through a similar name change with its organization in 2007, for the same reason.
+The U.S. Ski & Snowboard Hall of Fame went through a similar name change with its organization in 2007, for the same reason.

 – Justin Koski | Executive Director | U.S. Ski and Snowboard Hall of Fame